redwoodjs/redwood/docs/docs/database-seeds.md

 arrays: one for records that don't exist and run `createMany()` with them, and the second list for records that do exist, and run `updateMany()` on those.

-Unfortunately this relies a ton of select queries, which may negate the performance benefits of `createMany()`.
+Unfortunately this relies on a ton of select queries, which may negate the performance benefits of `createMany()`.

 ## What if I don't need seeds?